The Secrets of Scientology: Contents

-In The Secrets of Scientology, Sweeney interviews several individuals connected with the organisation and investigates allegations by former Scientology followers that the church sought to divide their families, something the church denies.
+In The Secrets of Scientology, Sweeney interviews several individuals connected with the Church of Scientology and investigates allegations by former Scientology followers that the Church (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) sought to divide their families, something the Church denies.

 Among those interviewed include Mike Rinder a former long-term member of the organisation and one of its officials who was assigned to "handle" Sweeney during his 2007 programme.
 Rinder, who left the Church soon after the previous documentary, confirms Sweeney's suspicions that he was followed by the organisation during the making of that programme.
 He tells the reporter; "You were being followed [...]
 It would have come under my purview, no doubt whatsoever."
-Rinder, a member of the church since the age of six, talks about how he was subjected to "disconnection", a process by which his family cut him out of their lives.
+Rinder, a member of the Church since the age of six, talks about how he was subjected to "disconnection", a process by which his family cut him out of their lives.

 Another Church of Scientology official interviewed during the programme is Amy Scobee, who joined the Church at the age of 14 and was a member of its Sea Org which runs the organisation's day-to-day operations.
 Scobee tells Sweeney of how details of her sex life before she was married were leaked to a newspaper after she left Scientology in 2005 and criticised the Church.